WhatsApp Business API – All You Need to Know

 Connecting the WhatsApp API with Userlike offers several benefits.

 - We got your back.
-Userlike takes over the technical implementation.
-We handle the communication with Facebook and maintain the API so it’s always up to date – and you can focus on talking to your customers on WhatsApp.
+Userlike takes over the technical implementation and make sure it’s always up to date – so you can focus on talking to your customers on WhatsApp.

 - Data privacy is our top priority.
-As a German business, data privacy is our area of expertise.
+As a German business, data privacy is our top priority.
 When you connect the WhatsApp API with Userlike, all data will be end-to-end encrypted and securely stored on servers in Germany.

 - Built for professional service.
-Smart routing , tags, analytics and more.
-Userlike was built for customer communication and offers the features you need for efficient WhatsApp support.
+Smart routing, chatbots , analytics and more.
+Userlike was built for digital customer communication and offers the features you need for efficient WhatsApp support.
 Get your whole service team on board and engage in unlimited customer interactions.
 And if you’re already using the live chat by Userlike, we’ll just add the WhatsApp channel to your account.
 No need to introduce a new software or user interface.

 - Omni messaging in one solution.
 Most people are using WhatsApp but it’s not the only relevant contact channel.
-Consolidate all your customer interactions from all channels in one place – Userlike is your platform for web chat, WhatsApp, Facebook Messenger, Telegram and SMS.
+Bring your customer interactions from all channels together in one hub – Userlike is your platform for web chat, WhatsApp, Facebook Messenger, Telegram, Threema and SMS.

 Leave your competition behind and be among the first businesses to support their customers on WhatsApp.
-Userlike is one of the leading customer communication solutions that brands like Lufthansa and BMW swear by .
+Userlike is one of the leading customer communication solutions that brands like BMW and Merck swear by .

 Reach out to us through this form if you’re interested.
 We’re looking forward to hearing from you and getting you started with the WhatsApp Business API!